 Flexibility and strength are butyl tape’s strong suits, making it the perfect material to keep around and use to prolong the stability of your deck.
 Besides wood, butyl seal tape is great for repairing tape on surfaces like rubber roofing, galvanized metal, fiberglass, textile, plastic, aluminum, and any other typical RV, home, automobile, and boat surfaces.

 Over time, exposure to water through weathering is a threat to any deck, even those made with treated lumber.
 That’s why it’s crucial to protect your deck’s wood from the earliest stage at construction with a waterproof seal.
 Decks often experience erosion due to water damage within the first 8 to 10 years after construction.
 Still, by being proactive during the early phases to keep moisture out using a strong adhesive waterproof tape seal like butyl tape, you can keep your deck sturdy for years beyond that.

-With ensuring your deck stays leakproof and stable for years to come, it’s important to choose a high-quality sealing tape.
-Trex Protect Joist & Beam Tape comes with a 20-year warranty backed by Trex, the World’s No. 1 Decking brand.
+To ensure your deck stays leakproof and stable for years to come, it’s important to choose a high-quality sealing tape.
+Trex Protect Joist, Beam & Rim Tape comes with a 20-year warranty backed by Trex, the World’s No. 1 Decking brand.
 And for less than $100, a roll of butyl tape ensures that an average-sized deck will stay dry and secure, from the structure underneath to the deck on top.

 Is Butyl Tape Permanent?